shahzadaliofficial/portfolio/replit.md

-✓ Fixed experience management system in admin panel with proper validation ✓ Added authentic professional experience data from Shahzad's resume to database ✓ Experience section now displays real career progression from 2018-present
+✓ Fixed experience management system in admin panel with proper validation ✓ Added authentic professional experience data from Shahzad's resume to database ✓ Experience section now displays real career progression from 2018-present ✓ Migrated from PostgreSQL to MongoDB Atlas for better scalability ✓ Updated all database operations to use Mongoose ODM ✓ Configured MongoDB connection with proper error handling ✓ Added environment variables for email SMTP configuration

 ## Changelog